danxan/neuromorphic-evolution/reports/april-fallingblocks.md

 #### B2: Scoring based on tracking, not wins
 * Score is accumulated on each timestep, and the added value is amplified by the inverted distance.
 * Tracking means that the sensor is vertically aligned with the block, at any timestep.
+* In every iteration, the input to the network is [0,0] if the sensors are not aligned with the block, and amplified by the increasing block height if they align.
 ##### B2: Implementation
 Below is the entire function game.run(), broken down into sections.